Skip to main content

 Would have codified (put into law) Hawaii’s existing cottage food rules.
 Would have allowed direct, online, and indirect sales of all nonperishable foods.
 Would have allowed direct sales of perishable foods.
 Would have implemented a permit process with a fee.

-Would allow interstate sales.
-Would potentially allow indirect sales in some counties.
+Would have allowed interstate sales.
+Would have allowed indirect sales in some counties.

 Illinois Public Act 097-0393 (SB 0840)2011 Cottage FoodEnacted